 - A healthy, delicious soup with a bright green color can be made of spinach.

-- Puree of cooked spinach can be kneading along with wheat flour to give healthy palak roti.
+- Puree of cooked spinach can be kneaded along with wheat flour to make healthy spinach (palak) roti.

-- If you have kids who do not like spinach, make a paste of it and add it to rotis, idli batter, dosa batter to give the items a nice green color which is attractive.
+- If you have kids who do not like spinach, make a paste of it and add it to rotis, idli batter, dosa batter, etc. to add a nice green color and nutrition to these dishes.

-- It can be added to pulao instead or along with other vegetables to give you a palak pulao.
+- It can be added to pulao instead or along with other vegetables to make a spinach pulao.

-- Spinach can be included in the stuffing for sandwiches, parathas or also added in cutlets.
+- Spinach can be included in the stuffing for sandwiches, parathas or can also be added in cutlets.